BSN-Spartan/NC-PolygonEdge/README.md

 This document is a guide to install, configure and run a full node in the Non-Crypto Polygon Edge (NC-PolygonEdge) public blockchain.

-NC-Polygon Edge networks have two identifiers, a network ID and a chain ID.
+NC-PolygonEdge networks have two identifiers, a network ID and a chain ID.
 Although they often have the same value, they have different uses.
 Peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.

 NC-PolygonEdge Network Id = Chain Id = 5566